openfaas/docs/docs/cli/templates.md

 ### Classic vs. of-watchdog templates

 The *Classic Templates* are held in the [openfaas/templates](https://github.com/openfaas/templates) repository and are based upon the *Classic Watchdog* which uses STDIO to communicate with your function.
-The of-watchdog uses HTTP to communicate with functions and most of its templates are available in the [openfaas-incubator](https://github.com/openfaas-incubator/) organisation on GitHub and in the store.
+The of-watchdog uses HTTP to communicate with functions and most of its templates are available in the [openfaas](https://github.com/openfaas/) organisation in their own separate repositories on GitHub and in the store.

 How to pick: